-The Eden Centre for Adults (formerly known as the Autism Youth Centre) was repositioned as adult Day Activity Centre in 2010.
-This was in response to the changing landscape of needs in the post-age-18 service areas for people with autism.
-Guided by the principles of Meaningfulness, Independence and Dignity, its mission is to be the leading centre in establishing quality long-term outcomes in Autism.
+The Eden Centre for Adults (formerly known as the Autism Youth Centre) was repositioned as an adult Day Activity Centre in 2010.
+This was in response to the changing landscape of needs in the post-age-18 service areas for people on the autism spectrum.

-Guided by principles of meaningfulness, independence and dignity, Eden Centre for Adults endeavours to be the leading centre in achieving quality and long-term outcomes for adults with autism and their families.
+Guided by principles of meaningfulness, independence and dignity, Eden Centre for Adults endeavours to be the leading centre in achieving quality and long-term outcomes for adults on the autism spectrum and their families.

 With our core emphasis on Person-Centred Planning, the programme builds the strengths and capacities of our clients through individualised programming in an autism-friendly environment.
 Based on the unique needs of each individual, the Centre provides training and support in the areas of adaptive living, health and fitness, community living, recreation and vocation training skills.

 To be a recognised leader of autism services for adults with autism and their families

 To develop the strengths and capacities of individuals with autism and to maximise their potential to live dignified, meaningful and independent lives

 Our weekly programme activities focus on developing key areas of:

 Our Centre operates from Monday to Friday, 9.00am to 5.00pm and is closed on public holidays and for four weeks in a year.